shaman-apprentice/old-donkey/Seriuos Bad source code Again Blog/blog.md

 This leads me directly to the point, **what good source code in the free market should do: Its purpose is simply to earn as much money as possible.**

 How does our source code earn money?
 Mostly some company sells a product.
 The source code is like a lot of other important stuff part of the product.
-In the end our customers and stakeholder have hopefully given us more money, than we have spent on salaries, licenses, marketing, etc., so some money stays in the company.
+In the end customers and stakeholder have hopefully given more money, than was spent on salaries, licenses, marketing, etc., so some money stays in the company.

 ![code2money.png](./code2money.png)